 - Star Trek

-- Paramount and Pocket Books encourage fan-fic writers to aim for more legit careers with the annual Strange New Worlds short story competition.
+- CBS and Pocket Books encourage fan-fic writers to aim for more legit careers with the annual Strange New Worlds short story competition.

 - Power Rangers has fans, too.
 The tenth anniversary season, Power Rangers Wild Force, promoted long-time fan Amit Bhaumik to head writer status.
-Reactions are split: the season itself is considered abysmal, but that had just as much to do with the cast and showrunner Jonathan Tzachornote ; a mentality that led to previous head writer Judd Lynn quitting at the end of Power Rangers Time Force. as the writing staff or anything else.
+Reactions are split: the season itself is considered abysmal, but that has just as much to do with Disney's buyout of the franchise and the cast and showrunner Jonathan Tzachornote as the writing staff or anything else.
 On the other hand, there are the two (completely original) team-up specials.
-The traditional previous/current season cross is considered one of the best the franchise has to offer, as not only does it bring back a very popular cast, it also provides closure for the season's villains, manages to integrate the two teams almost seamlessly, and even provides some Ship Tease: not only could Jen and Wes have a happier ending than previously thought, but so could TF's Eric and WF's Taylor.
+The traditional previous/current season cross is considered one of the best the franchise has to offer, as not only does it bring back a very popular cast, it also provides closure for the season's villains, manages to integrate the two teams almost seamlessly, and even provides some Ship Tease: not only can Jen and Wes have a happier ending than previously thought, but so can TF's Eric and WF's Taylor.
 Meanwhile, the tenth anniversary special, despite being a banned topic on many message boards and ripping open plot hole upon plot hole, is still plenty entertaining, between the various continuity nods and well-choreographed fight scenes.
 Notably, it also features a reference to a fan hoax known as "Scorpion Rain," which Bhaumik helped perpetuate; he noted that he wrote "Forever Red" as if "Scorpion Rain" was in continuity.
 See the fanon page for details.

 - The whole Stargate franchise, sort of.
 Some of the people working on it apparently hung out on fan forums and possibly got a lot of ideas there.
-There were even episodes with alternate universes or time lines in order to throw in some popular relationships or events that don't fit into the normal storyline (most of the characters in SG-1 were in the air force and so could not have romantic relationships).
-Also fans pointing out mistakes caused things to get changed, such as the steps of the gate room in Atlantis, which displayed Ancient writing with some lines out of order and upside down.
+There are even episodes with alternate universes or time lines in order to throw in some popular relationships or events that don't fit into the normal storyline (most of the characters in SG-1 are in the Air Force and so can't have romantic relationships).
+Fans pointing out mistakes also caused things to get changed, such as the steps of the gate room in Atlantis, which displayed Ancient writing with some lines out of order and upside down.
 It turns out they had already been fixed, but were "fixed" again in response to forum threads and ended up having to be rearranged some more.
 Who knows if they ever got it right.
 But after the fans started figuring out how to read the alien text, the art people started hiding messages.
 This may be more like Pandering to the Base, except that they were in direct contact with the fan community.

 - Several episodes of the 6th season of Xena: Warrior Princess were written by a (critically acclaimed) fanfic writer who was approached by the creators of the show and asked to write a bunch of episodes.